HarshMPareek/Project1/README.md

 # Toronto_Nia_Crime

 ## Overview
+This repository contains the analysis and findings from the study titled "Did Toronto’s Neighbourhood Improvement Areas Curb Crime?
+An Analysis of Crime Reduction from 2014 to 2023" conducted by Harsh M Pareek.
+The study investigates the effectiveness of Toronto's Neighbourhood Improvement Areas (NIAs) in reducing various types of crime over a ten-year period.

 ## File Structure
 The repo is structured as follows:

-- `data/raw_data/`: Contains the raw data as obtained from X.
+- `data/raw_data/`: Contains the raw data as obtained from OpenDataToronto.
 - `data/analysis_data/`: Contains the cleaned dataset that was constructed.
 - `model/`: Contains the fitted models.
-- `other/`: Contains relevant literature, details about LLM chat interactions, and sketches.
+- `other/`: Contains relevant details about LLM chat interactions, and plots.
 - `paper/`: Contains the files used to generate the paper, including the Quarto document, reference bibliography file, and the final PDF of the paper.
 - `scripts/`: Contains the R scripts used to simulate, download, and clean data.